danielfranze/vusicVR/README.md

 Installation
 --------------------

-1. Open an run the project with Unity3d
+1. Open and run the project with Unity3d

 Technologies
 ----------------------